VrickPL/SmartChoice-support/README.md

-# SmartChoice - Support
+# SmartChoice – Support

-If you have any issues with the app, please contact us at:
+If you have any issues or questions about the SmartChoice app, please feel free to contact us:

 📧 [smartchoice.dev@gmail.com](mailto:smartchoice.dev@gmail.com)